The jury is in: Google reviews are the new word of mouth. But how can you make sure your clients give you a review? Find out how in today's article.

 If you use QR codes, why not use get one for your code for your Google Reviews Page?
 There are a bunch of premium solutions out there like QRCode-Tiger.com that let you track data and change the URL without having to reprint the QR code, but there are lots of free solutions as well.

 Reputation management can be a powerful addition to your marketing arsenal, so do an audit on a regular basis.
-Here are what you need to monitor:
+Here are the metrics you need to monitor:

 - How many stars do you have?